How to Save $10000 in a Year - BF Blog

 How to Save $10000 In A Year

-Saving $10,000 a year for several years will afford you a fully-funded emergency fund, down payment for a house, to purchase a low mileage used car, a vacation, or a special item purchase.
-Or simply peace of mind that comes from being financially independent.
+Saving $10,000 a year over several years will afford you a fully funded emergency fund, a down payment for a house, to purchase a low-mileage used car, or even a new car, a vacation, or a special item purchase.
+Or simply peace of mind that comes from being financially independent because you have enough money in the bank.
+You now have a rainy day fund.
+The first step is learning how much you need to save per day, per week, every two weeks, or monthly.

 How to save $10000 a year breaks down to: